Lineweaver Wealth Advisors LLC Sells 4,276 Shares of Innovator U.S. Equity Power Buffer ETF – February (BATS:PFEB)

-Lineweaver Wealth Advisors LLC trimmed its position in Innovator U.S. Equity Power Buffer ETF – February (BATS:PFEB – Free Report) by 8.9% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 43,618 shares of the company’s stock after selling 4,276 shares during the quarter.
-Lineweaver Wealth Advisors LLC owned 0.27% of Innovator U.S. Equity Power Buffer ETF – February worth $1,328,000 at the end of the most recent reporting period.
+Lineweaver Wealth Advisors LLC decreased its position in shares of Innovator U.S. Equity Power Buffer ETF – February (BATS:PFEB – Free Report) by 8.9% during the third quarter, according to its most recent filing with the SEC.
+The firm owned 43,618 shares of the company’s stock after selling 4,276 shares during the period.
+Lineweaver Wealth Advisors LLC owned about 0.27% of Innovator U.S. Equity Power Buffer ETF – February worth $1,328,000 at the end of the most recent quarter.

-A number of other hedge funds have also added to or reduced their stakes in the company.
-Fiduciary Alliance LLC acquired a new stake in shares of Innovator U.S. Equity Power Buffer ETF – February in the second quarter valued at about $73,000.
-Money Concepts Capital Corp acquired a new position in shares of Innovator U.S. Equity Power Buffer ETF – February in the 4th quarter valued at about $84,000.
-UBS Group AG boosted its position in shares of Innovator U.S. Equity Power Buffer ETF – February by 339.7% during the 4th quarter.
-UBS Group AG now owns 3,364 shares of the company’s stock valued at $96,000 after purchasing an additional 2,599 shares in the last quarter.
-Pinnacle Financial Partners Inc bought a new stake in Innovator U.S. Equity Power Buffer ETF – February in the second quarter worth approximately $212,000.
-Finally, SageView Advisory Group LLC acquired a new position in Innovator U.S. Equity Power Buffer ETF – February in the fourth quarter valued at approximately $230,000.
+Several other institutional investors have also recently made changes to their positions in the company.
+Janney Montgomery Scott LLC grew its stake in Innovator U.S. Equity Power Buffer ETF – February by 272.0% in the second quarter.
+Janney Montgomery Scott LLC now owns 371,653 shares of the company’s stock worth $11,443,000 after purchasing an additional 271,750 shares during the period.
+Gradient Investments LLC increased its stake in shares of Innovator U.S. Equity Power Buffer ETF – February by 13.8% in the 2nd quarter.
+Gradient Investments LLC now owns 1,987,970 shares of the company’s stock worth $61,210,000 after acquiring an additional 241,729 shares in the last quarter.
+Stephens Inc. AR purchased a new position in Innovator U.S. Equity Power Buffer ETF – February during the 1st quarter valued at about $4,918,000.
+Belpointe Asset Management LLC boosted its stake in Innovator U.S. Equity Power Buffer ETF – February by 17,659.7% during the first quarter.
+Belpointe Asset Management LLC now owns 144,031 shares of the company’s stock worth $4,210,000 after acquiring an additional 143,220 shares in the last quarter.
+Finally, Pensionmark Financial Group LLC bought a new position in shares of Innovator U.S. Equity Power Buffer ETF – February during the first quarter valued at approximately $3,126,000.

 About Innovator U.S. Equity Power Buffer ETF – February